HOW TO USE TREKKING POLES

 Eliminate the mystery of unknown terrain by probing with your trekking poles.
 We, commonly, check things like mud or snow depth, rock stability, and even tap logs we’re about to step on in hopes of scaring critters away before our foot is on top of their home.

 Trekking poles can serve as the critical support necessary for creating a splint commonly used for serious sprains or bone fractures experienced while on the trail.
-If you’ve ever taken a wilderness first-aid class or read through what you should carry in a first-aid kit while hiking, you’re familiar with the need to sometimes improvise emergency medical supplies in a backcountry setting.
+If you’ve ever taken a wilderness first-aid class or read through what you should carry in a backpacking first aid kit, you’re familiar with the need to sometimes improvise emergency medical supplies in a backcountry setting.

 Trekking poles were the most commonly used item for improvising splints during scenarios throughout my training as a Wilderness First Responder.